Germanys Maas Says EU Must Play Stronger Role In Arms Control - UrduPoint

 As the first step, the minister suggested that the bloc develop a common approach to the "responsible military use of new technologies."

-"We want to build a common European understating of future conflict," he added.
+"We want to build a common European understanding of future conflict," he added.